littleraskol/Government-Variety-Pack/lrsk-gov-var/README.md

 v3.3.1.5 (01-27-22) - All out of joke names at this point tbh -Added tooltips of special effects to Combat Data and Imperial Economy.
--Imrpoved the Universal Sovereignty tooltip.
+-Improved the Universal Sovereignty tooltip.

 v3.3.1.4 (12-31-21) - Backend Fixes/Updates Part 4 -The Fixes Resurrection
 -Variable-multiplier-based modifiers were not working as intended.